runwhen-contrib/rw-public-codecollection/codebundles/k8s-cortexmetrics-ingestor-health/README.md

 - Be considered "ACTIVE" in the ingester ring as published by the http api endpoint `/ring`
 - Have as many "ACTIVE" ingester ring members as specified in the SLI configuration variable EXPECTED_RING_MEMBERS

+The defaults will target a distributor pod which can locally reach http://127.0.0.1:8080/ring to obtain the status, but this can be overridden if another pod is used to query this endpoint within the cluster.

 ## TaskSet
 Queries the state of ingestors and returns the state of each along with the latest timestamp .
 This TaskSet performs the query by executing a `kubectl exec` into a Kubernetes resource, leveraging existing Kubernetes API authentication.